abynxv/abynxv/README.md

 Hi there👋🏽!
-I'm a Backend Developer specializing in Python and the Django framework 💻. <br>
+I'm a Python - Django Developer specializing in Python and the Django framework 💻. <br>
 After transitioning to Python development through intensive self-study and professional training, I have built a solid foundation in Python programming.
 I am eager to enhance my skills and knowledge within dynamic software development teams, embracing the continuous evolution of the Python ecosystem.